FaithKi/dummy-helpdesk/README.md

-**NextJS13-based helpdesk site** -- this project is a **CRUD** app based on Net Ninja's NextJS13 tutorial.
+**NextJS13-based *dummy* ticketing application** -- this project is a **CRUD** app based on Net Ninja's NextJS13 tutorial.
 I added some changes to it and I look forward to add more changes in the future.

 Some **changes** that make this project differs from its based version includes :
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-use **MongoDB atlas** as database.